 Skip to content

-At 7pm on Wednesday 27 July, the winner of the Green Heart Collective Transformation Challenge was announced.
+At 7pm on Wednesday 27 July 2022, the winner of the very first Green Heart Collective Transformation Challenge was announced.
 Louise had made a fabulous two piece of a feather lined bustier and trousers out of a damaged dress and feather bolero and thoroughly deserved the first prize of a £50 Hobbycraft Voucher.
 Congratulations, Louise!

 Let's unpack how we got to that point.